Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 • The xFi Pods have a simpler setup, but the Nighthawk is more customizable.

 In summary, the xFi Pods are the best choice specifically for Xfinity customers needing whole home mesh coverage.
-The Nighthawk EAX80 is a good premium universal extender, while the Linksys is a budget single-band option.
+The Nighthawk EAX80 is a good premium universal extender, while the Linksys is a budget dual‑band option.

 Gen 1 xFi Pods vs. Gen 2 xFi Pods